Updated April 2026

 Not as a direct two-compound protocol.
 Human data exists for each ingredient, but combination efficacy claims are extrapolated from mechanism and single-agent evidence, not stack-level randomized outcomes.

-Q10: What side effects are most common in the GH Pulse Stack?
+Q10: What side effects are most common in the Growth Hormone Pulse Stack?

 Most common reported effects are injection-site irritation, flushing, headache, and mild water retention.
 Side effects are usually dose-dependent and often improve with lower dosing or reduced frequency.